cognitivetech/ollama-ebook-summary/README.md

 I made this fine-tune with an adaptation of the following notebook [ChatML + chat templates + Mistral 7b full example.ipynb](https://colab.research.google.com/drive/1Aau3lgPzeZKQ-98h69CCu1UJcvIBLmy2?usp=sharing) for RunPod.

+\*Note: I have discovered some contamination of my original training data.
+This model still works well, but you may see signs of its contamination through improperly escaped asterisks.
+Impressive how well it does considering that mistake in the training, but I will have to run again to get the proper outcome.

 - [**HuggingFace Blog**: Samantha Mistral Instruct 7b Bulleted Notes](https://huggingface.co/blog/cognitivetech/samantha-mistral-instruct-7b-bulleted-notes/)
 - [cognitivetech/samantha-mistral-instruct-7b-bulleted-notes](https://huggingface.co/cognitivetech/samantha-mistral-instruct-7b-bulleted-notes/)
 - [cognitivetech/samantha-mistral-instruct-7b_bulleted-notes_GGUF](https://huggingface.co/cognitivetech/samantha-mistral-instruct-7b_bulleted-notes_GGUF/)